schauveau/sway-build/README.md

 `lib64` or `lib/x86_64-linux-gnu` are possible.
 That should not be needed when installing in `/usr/local`.

+A few other variables can be customized.
+Please refer the Makefile for more details.

 ## Environment Variables

 When using a non-standard target directory, it may be necessary